-- 1) Correlates related incidents and alerts into meaningful DLP cases - Applies various statistical methods to assess baselines and identify anomalies - Utilizes artificial intelligence to recommend a data loss classification (e.g., data theft, broken business process, and unintentional leak) and provides the business context for each case (who, what, why, and when) - Assigns a data loss risk score to each case
+- 1. Correlates related incidents and alerts into meaningful DLP cases - 2.
+Applies various statistical methods to assess baselines and identify anomalies - 3.
+Utilizes artificial intelligence to recommend a data loss classification (e.g., data theft, broken business process, and unintentional leak) and provides the business context for each case (who, what, why, and when) - 4.
+Assigns a data loss risk score to each case

 The score represents the actual data loss risk and is designed to enable the security operations team to initiate an appropriate investigative response.
-The risk score is evaluated by algorithms that combine knowledge about the content, baseline information, and various observables and indicators regarding the data, the source, and the destination.
-These indicators are fused together using a framework called Bayesian Belief Networks that, eventually, allows the system to accurately assess the likelihood of data theft and other data loss classes.
+The risk score is evaluated by algorithms that combine knowledge about the content, baseline information ,and various observables and indicators regarding the source and the destination.
+These indicators are fused together using a framework called Bayesian belief networks that, eventually, allow the system to accurately assess the likelihood of data theft and other data loss classes.

-This integrated security analytics feature provides capabilities that enable Forcepoint DLP customers to gain much better visibility and facilitate fast triage of DLP incidents.
-It also offers automated identification of broken business processes.

-Future releases will build on these capabilities and address additional use cases such as allocating a lower risk score to personal communications and supporting automated policy efficacy tuning.
+Version 8.2.5 of this integrated security analytics feature provides capabilities that enable TRITON AP-DATA customers to gain much better visibility and facilitate fast triage of DLP incidents.
+Future releases will build on this capability and address additional use cases such as the automated identification of broken business processes, allocating a lower risk score to personal communications, and supporting automated policy efficacy tuning.

-This paper discusses some of the analytical and statistical techniques used to deliver the security analytics capability within Forcepoint DLP.
+This paper discusses some of the analytical and statistical techniques used to deliver the security analytics capability within TRITON AP-DATA.